 Traditionally, doctors administered chemo through an intravenous (IV) drip at a hospital or clinic.
 Now, some chemotherapy drugs are available as pills.

-Radiation therapy falls into three broad categories:
+Radiation therapy falls into

 - External radiation: A doctor directs radiation from outside the body to target the tumor.

 - Internal radiation: Healthcare professionals place a radiation source inside the body to attack tumor cells.
 They may remove the implanted radiation later or leave it as most internal radiation forms become less radioactive with time.

 - Systemic radiation: An IV infusion or medication delivers radiation throughout the patient’s body.